clEsperanto/.github/profile/README.md

 ## Acknowledgements

-We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy (EXC2068) Cluster of Excellence Physics of Life of TU Dresden.
+We acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy (EXC2068) Cluster of Excellence Physics of Life of TU Dresden and by the Institut Pasteur, Paris.
-This project has been made possible in part by grant number 2021-237734 ([GPU-accelerating Fiji and friends using distributed CLIJ, NEUBIAS-style, EOSS4](https://chanzuckerberg.com/eoss/proposals/gpu-accelerating-fiji-and-friends-using-distributed-clij-neubias-style/)) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.
+This project has been made possible in part by grant number 2021-237734 ([GPU-accelerating Fiji and friends using distributed CLIJ, NEUBIAS-style, EOSS4](https://chanzuckerberg.com/eoss/proposals/gpu-accelerating-fiji-and-friends-using-distributed-clij-neubias-style/)) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation, and by support from the French National Research Agency via the France BioImaging research infrastructure (ANR-24-INBS-0005 FBI BIOGEN).